wonkim/isequence/README.md

 ## Sequence Diagram Library for iOS v0.1

-By using this library, you can draw sequence diagram from iPhone application.
+By using this library, you can draw simplified sequence diagram from iPhone application.
 Please see DiagramView.m file in TestApp group as example codes.

 This version is tested with iPhone 5 / iOS 6 and 7 OS.